Observational constraints on the origin of the elements. V. Non-LTE abundance ratios of [Ni/Fe] in Galactic stars and enrichment by sub-Chandrasekhar mass SNe: Methods

-The evolution of the sub-\Mch\ double-det.
-(Fig.\ref{fig:dtds}, panel C) binaries differs to that of CO WD binaries that lead to mergers.
+The evolution of the binary systems leading to sub-\Mch\ double-detonation events (Fig. \ref{fig:dtds}, panel C) differs to that of CO WD binaries that lead to violent mergers.
 In the former, often there are two common envelope events \citep[note the steeper power-law distribution;][]{Ruiter2011}, and the final mass-transfer RLOF phase is dynamically stable.
-For these systems that are assumed to undergo a double-det. \snia, donors are either He-rich WDs (either helium or `hybrid' helium-CO WDs), or hydrogen-stripped, helium-burning stars with masses $<1$ \Msun.
-The binaries with WD donors typically have rather low ZAMS masses for the secondary star ($\lesssim 2$ \Msun), and so the progenitor configuration is not realised until $\rm >500\ Myr$ after star formation, leading to the 2nd peak in panel C. The first peak is attributed to double-detonations occurring in binaries with the helium-burning stars, which generally derive from more massive progenitors in terms of the secondary star.
+For these systems that are assumed to undergo a double-detonation \snia, donors are either He-rich WDs (either He or `hybrid' He-CO WDs), or H-stripped, He-burning stars with masses $<1$ \Msun.
+The binaries with WD donors typically have rather low ZAMS masses for the secondary star ($\lesssim 2$ \Msun), and so the progenitor configuration is not realised until $\rm >500\ Myr$ after star formation, leading to the 2nd peak seen in panel C. The first peak is attributed to double-detonations occurring in binaries with the He-burning stars, which generally derive from more massive progenitors in terms of the secondary star.
+The amount of He-rich material that is allowed to accumulate on the surface of the CO white dwarf before the He-shell detonation is dependent on the white dwarf mass, but is usually on the order of a few hundredths of a solar mass.
+Details are described in \citet{Ruiter2014} (model P-MDS).
 The timescale associated with stable mass transfer is miniscule compared to the evolutionary timescale of the binary.
 Once RLOF starts, the explosion will occur within $\rm \lesssim 10\ Myr$.